volopasse/Ramblings-of-a-hackintosher/Post-Install.md

 First, [mount the EFI partition](Tips.md#how-to-mount-efi) of the disk you installed High Sierra on.

 ### Here are some general kexts you will definitely need:
 * [FakeSMC](https://bitbucket.org/RehabMan/os-x-fakesmc-kozlek/downloads/) (This is needed to boot **any** hackintosh.
-This kexts spoofs the presence of a valid SMC chip and stops the trigger of DontStealMacOS.kext when booting on non-Mac hardware.)
+This kext spoofs the presence of a valid SMC chip and stops the trigger of DontStealMacOS.kext when booting on non-Mac hardware.)
 * [Lilu](https://github.com/vit9696/Lilu/releases) (Kext inject platform)
 * [AppleALC](https://github.com/vit9696/AppleALC/releases) (For audio) (Need Lilu too)
 * [USBInjectAll](https://bitbucket.org/RehabMan/os-x-usb-inject-all/downloads/) (More info [here](.Tips.md#usbinjectall))